-User view Device view Name Name The name of the user.
-The name of the device.
-Platform icon Type The class of user: local, domain or system.
-A pictorial representation of the platform of the device: Windows, Mac or mobile.
-Entity The leaf node in the hierarchy, followed by the name of the Engine between parentheses, to The first time of recorded user activity. which the device belongs.
-Last IP address The IP address of the device during its last recorded connection.
-Last Seen The last time of recorded user activity.
-Last Seen The last time of recorded device activity.
+User view Device view

+Name Name

+The name of The name of the device.

+the user.
+Platform icon

+Туре A pictorial representation of the platform of the

+The class of device: Windows, Mac or mobile.

+user: local, Entity

+domain or The leaf node in the hierarchy, followed by the

+system. name of the Engine between parentheses, to

+First Seen which the device belongs.

+The first time of Last IP address

+recorded user The IP address of the device during its last

+activity. recorded connection.

+Last Seen Last Seen

+The last time of The last time of recorded device activity.

+recorded user

+activity.